All Episodes

 I love you.

-I've been watching you and listening to you since I was 15 years old and I'm 35.
+I've been watching you and listening to you since I was 15 years old, and I'm 35.

 I just adore you.

-Um anyway, I'm sure you get that a lot.
+Anyway, I'm sure you get that a lot.

 So we'll move on.

-I never gets old, believe me, it never ever gets old.
+Believe me, it never, ever gets old.

-I think you are I I really do.
+I think you are, I really do.

 I just think you are just so great.